discord-net/Discord.Net/docs/guides/int_framework/intro.md

 can be used to register cherry picked modules or commands to global/guild scopes.

 > [!NOTE]
+> [DontAutoRegisterAttribute] can be used on module classes to prevent `RegisterCommandsGloballyAsync()` and `RegisterCommandsToGuildAsync()` from registering them to the Discord.

+> [!NOTE]
 > In debug environment, since Global commands can take up to 1 hour to register/update,
 > it is adviced to register your commands to a test guild for your changes to take effect immediately.
-> You can use preprocessor directives to create a simple logic for registering commands as seen above
+> You can use preprocessor directives to create a simple logic for registering commands as seen above.

 ## Interaction Utility